What Is PACER? A Beginner’s Guide to Federal Court Records

 Federal Civil Lawsuits

 Civil cases filed in federal district courts appear in PACER with full docket histories and, in most cases, the underlying documents.
-Federal civil litigation includes contract disputes, intellectual property claims, securities litigation, civil rights cases, antitrust matters, and many disputes involving federal law or parties from different states.
+Federal civil litigation includes contract disputes, intellectual property claims, securities litigation, civil rights cases, antitrust matters, and disputes involving federal law or parties from different states above the jurisdictional threshold.

-For investigators, civil litigation history reveals financial disputes, business conflicts, prior fraud allegations, and documented relationships between parties — context that doesn’t surface in a standard background check.
+For investigators, civil litigation history reveals financial disputes, business conflicts, prior fraud allegations, and documented relationships between parties — context that does not surface in a standard background check.

 Federal Criminal Cases